clairexen/handicraft/grcepoc/README.md

-# Gradient-limited Recurrent Context Encoding (GRCE)
+# GPT with Gradient-limited Recurrent Context Encoding (GRCE)

 This repo extends a tiny picoGPT-style language model with a recurrent context channel that keeps a lightweight “role/focus” state alongside the usual token stream.
 Training and sampling logic lives in `grce.py`.